 The instability brought about by the fall of empires and by the establishment of sea routes saw the decline of these trading corridors and the region disappeared into obscurity until the end of the nineteenth century, when tales of lost cities filled with treasure drew foreign explorers into an international race of rediscovery.

 Beijing.
 The tour begins in Beijing with lunch in the hotel (flights from London are not included.
-Your room is available from 3.00pm on 16th October – see Practicalities).
+Your room is available from 3.00pm on 16th April or 17th October – see Practicalities).
 The Capital Museum is a striking modern building containing a selection of art and artefacts including wonderful ancient Buddhist statues.
 Overnight Beijing.

 Xi’an.
 Full-day excursion east and north of the city.
 The tomb of the first emperor, Qin Shihuangdi, is yet to be excavated but his legacy was secured in 1974 when farmers digging a well discovered his terracotta army of infantry, cavalry and civil servants.
 There may be 20,000 of them, over 1.5 metres tall; only a relatively small part of the site has been uncovered, but it is nevertheless one of the most spectacular archaeological finds of all time.
 The pottery warriors at the later tomb of the fourth Han emperor, Liu Qi, display striking attention to detail; some eunuch figures have been found here, providing the earliest known evidence of this phenomenon in China.

 Xi’an to Kashgar.
 The Great Goose Pagoda was first built in AD 652 for the monk Xuanzang to house the sutra he brought back from his pilgrimage to India.
 Fly to Kashgar and transfer to the hotel.
 First of three nights in Kashgar.